ResearchObject/ro-crate/docs/_specification/1.2-DRAFT/structure.md

 An _RO-Crate Metadata Document_ is typically used or processed in one of three main ways:

-1. An _Attached  RO-Crate Package_ that defines an on-disk collection of data,
+1. An _Attached  RO-Crate Package_ that defines an on-disk collection of data:
   - It is defined within a file-system-like service as a directory (known as the _RO-Crate Root_) with the RO-Crate Metadata Document saved in a file-like entity with a file name of `ro-crate-metadata.json`.
   - References to files and directories in the RO-Crate Metadata Document are present in the RO-Crate or available online.
 2. A _Detached RO-Crate Package_:
     - Is defined by a stand alone RO-Crate metadata document which may be stored in a file or distributed via an API.
-    - If stored in a file, the filename SHOULD be `${slug}-ro-crate-metadata.json` where the variable `$slug` is a human readable version of the dataset's ID or name, to signal that this data package.
+    - If stored in a file, the filename SHOULD be `${slug}-ro-crate-metadata.json` where the variable `$slug` is a human readable version of the dataset's ID or name, to signal that the document should be interpreted as part of an _Attached RO-Crate Data Package_.
 3. As a stand-alone document as part of a tool, such as a website generator where data entities are not processed.